bazelbuild/bazel-toolchains/README.md

 uploaded to GCS.

 **IMPORTANT**: Ensure you read & agree with the terms of the `LICENSE` file included in the configs tarball before using pre-generated configs.

 Basically, never depend directly on any of the URLs mentioned below to download toolchain configs in production because they may break without warning.
 Pre-generated configs are only provided as a convenience for experimenting with configuring Bazel for remote builds.
 Further, there are no guarantees on how long after a new release of Bazel or the Ubuntu 16.04 container mentioned above the corresponding pre-generated configs will be available.
 It's strongly recommended to generate and host your own toolchain configs by running the `rbe_config_gen` tool and test the functionality and correctness of the configs yourself before using them in production.
+Alternatively, you could also copy pre-generated configs and host it in a location you control after verifying correctness before using them in production.

 See [here](#bazelrc) for instructions on how to initialize your `.bazelrc` file.